-- 1 Compress (and decompress) text file Oxalis\HybSeq\nrDNA\selection\alignment.fasta (target enrichment sequencing data of South African Oxalis) from scripts\data with various compressing tools. - 2 Compare sizes of original file and compressed outputs. - 3 Compress (and decompress) all foto\oxalis\\.jpg (Oxalis photos) from scripts\data with various compressing tools. - 4 Compare sizes of original files and compressed outputs. - Which compression tool seems to be the best?
+- Oxalis_HybSeq_nrDNA_selection_alignment.fasta (target enrichment sequencing data of South African Oxalis) from scripts_data with various compressing tools. - 2 Compare sizes of original file and compressed outputs. - 3 Compress (and decompress) all foto_oxalis . jpg (Oxalis photos) from scripts_data with various compressing tools. - Occupate of original files and compressed outputs. - 6 Which compression tool seems to be the best?
 In terms of compressing ratio and time needed for compression. - 6 Is more effective compression of text files or images?
-Why? - Why is even plain tar (any compression) useful with FAT disks?
+Why? - Why is even plain tar (without compression, it requires gzip, bzip2 or 1zma to add compression) useful with FAT disks? - 8 Search the Internet to find out how to unpack rar or arj archives from command line.